mikeboensel/AI_Course/slides/lecture1/pages/intro.md

             vs
           "I don't know any of those words.
 I'm not even sure what the point of this is, I'm drowing in terminology" -->

+---
+layout: image-right
+image: /public/diffusion_to_bananelemons.gif
+---

+# What we're building towards

+- Generative AI
+- Theory/foundation is needed to de-mystify
+- <a href="https://adamharley.com/nn_vis/mlp/3d.html">You will understand this in one hour</a>